 Regardless of whether it’s fast or slow, it should have a pattern.
 It should be a 50/50 give and take, with each person contributing value to the conversation.

 - Communication is based on how a message is delivered and how it is received.
 Miscommunication occurs when one person doesn’t deliver information at the same pace or priority as the other person processes.

 - Your communication style is based on how rapidly you speak and whether you prefer to address front-wheel or back-wheel priorities.

 - There are four basic communication styles, and in order to be an effective leader, you must be able to switch back and forth between them as the situation and your team members require.
 This will help in accomplishing the results you need.

-- When communicating with an audience, it can be difficult to address all the different communication styles in attendance, but it’s imperative to do so if you want everyone to get onboard with the ideas you’re presenting.
+- When communicating with an audience, it can be difficult to address all the different communication styles in attendance.
+Still, it’s imperative to do so if you want everyone to get on board with the ideas you’re presenting.

 - When looking to improve communication, start with yourself.
 Understand the importance of connecting with others and remember that a conversation is only a success when it is a true exchange of ideas—a give and take.